Residential Tenancies and Rooming Accommodation and Other Legislation Amendment Bill 2024

 This was a party vote.
 Each party's Whip declared how their members voted without a physical count, so individual votes were not recorded.
 Party votes are used when all members of a party are expected to vote the same way.

-As Minister for Housing, introduced both bills as part of the Miles government's Homes for Queenslanders plan, delivering reforms to strengthen renters' rights, stabilise rents, and protect manufactured home owners from unpredictable site rent increases.
+As Minister for Housing, moved the second reading and defended both bills as delivering on the Homes for Queenslanders plan to strengthen renters' rights, stabilise rents, and improve consumer protections for manufactured home owners.

 “The Labor government will never turn its back on renters, but we know the LNP government will not hold the same line.”— 2024-05-23View Hansard